- Last updated: 9 October 2021

 These third parties have access to your Personal Information only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

-- Payments for artworks purchased on www.carinlavery.com are processed by Stripe and Paypal .
+Payments for artworks purchased on www.carinlavery.com are processed by Square and Paypal.
 These are both specialist online payment companies.

-- We use a specialist printer for the production of the canvas prints, which are delivered directly from them to you.
+When/if we supply canvas prints, we use a specialist printer for their production.
+The canvas prints are delivered directly from the printer to you.

 We may also collect information that your browser sends whenever you visit our Service ("Log Data").
 This Log Data may include information such as your computer's Internet Protocol ("IP") address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages and other statistics.